 Wild (not farmed and exploited) chickens live between 10-20 years.
-In the egg industry, most chickens are killed at 18 months of age.
+In the egg industry, most chickens are slaughtered at 18 months of age.
 That’s after 12-16 months of rapid egg production.

 As you can see, their life span is drastically shorter—as with any other animal that is being exploited for their bodies.
-Once a hen stops laying eggs, they are sent to slaughter and used for all kinds of purposes.
+Once a hen stops laying eggs, they’re sent to slaughter and used for all kinds of purposes.

 What about a rescue hen?